Academany/fabzero/program/basic/git.md

 > **Learning by doing:** Create a new branch for your repository

-You have created that branch, but you are still working in the master one.
+You have created that branch, but you are still working in the main one.
 To switch to another branch you use the checkout command.

 ```bash
 git checkout nameofthebranch